Frequently asked questions and house rules

 Reserving a wheelchair space

-Amare has been designed keeping disabled persons in mind.
+Amare is suitable for disabled persons.
 In addition to escalator facilities, the building has various lifts, and the halls are wheelchair-friendly.
-If you (or someone in your party) are a wheelchair user or have difficulty walking, please call our booking office in advance at +31 (0)70 88 00 333 (Tue – Fri from 13.00 to 18.00).
+Please do call our booking office in advance at +31 (0)70 88 00 333 (Tue – Fri from 13.00 to 18.00).

 How accessible are the seats in the hall for disabled persons?